sez11a/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 > Available: Liferay DXP 7.4+

-You can localize the following Fragment settings to your target audience's language:
+You can localize the following Fragment settings for the target audience's language:

 - [Image Description (*alt text*)](#localizing-alternative-text-for-images)
 - [Editable URLs](#localizing-editable-urls)